peterwdj/trouva-tech-test/README.md

 ## Development

 *Testing*
-You can run the tests in two ways:
+Tests are run using the [Mocha](https://mochajs.org/) testrunner and the [Chai](http://chaijs.com/) assertion library.
+They can be run the in two ways:

 ```
 npm test                        // runs the entire test suite